Standard-to-Dialect Transfer Trends Differ across Text and Speech: A Case Study on Intent and Topic Classification in German Dialects: Experiments

-We map the instances in \textspeechmassive{} to the label set used by xSID (\S\ref{sec:appendix-intent-labels}), and exclude all instances that do not match this mapping.
-This leaves 2.5k/459/361 train/dev/test instances for \textspeechmassive{} and 412 test instances for xSID, and 10 labels.\footnote{We will additionally share recordings for the full Bavarian and German development and test sets (300+500 sentences, 16 intents).} Because all text is lowercased in MASSIVE, we lowercase the xSID data and the ASR transcriptions as well.
+We map the instances in \textspeechmassive{} to the label set used by xSID (Appendix~\ref{sec:appendix-intent-labels}), and exclude all instances that do not match this mapping.
+As shown in Table~\ref{tab:datasets}, this leaves 2.5k/459/361 train/dev/test instances for \textspeechmassive{} and 412 test instances for xSID, and 10 labels. \footnote{The full xSID-audio~0.1 release contains recordings for the entire Bavarian and German development and test sets (300+500 sentences, 16 intents).} There is no overlap in speakers between the training and evaluation splits.
+Because all text is lowercased in MASSIVE, we lowercase the xSID data and the ASR transcriptions as well.

-\paragraph{Supporting experiment: topic classification} To replicate our findings to the extent possible with open-source data, we further include experiments on topic classification, a task conceptually similar to intent classification.
-To the best of our knowledge, except for our spoken extension of xSID, the dataset below is the only available classification dataset that contains parallel (or otherwise comparable) dialectal and standard-variety data where at least the dialectal split is available as spoken data.
+\paragraph{Supporting experiment: topic classification} To replicate our findings to the extent possible with available data, we further include experiments on topic classification, a task conceptually similar to intent classification.
+Except for our extension of xSID, the dataset below is the only classification dataset that contains parallel (or otherwise comparable) dialectal and standard-variety data where at least the dialectal split is available as both spoken and written data.

-We use SwissDial \cite{swissdial}, which contains German sentences that are also parallel in up to eight Swiss German (gsw) dialects.
+We use SwissDial \cite{swissdial}, which contains German sentences that are also parallel in up to eight Swiss German dialects.
 The German sentences are only available as text data, but the dialectal sentences are both written and spoken, allowing us to use the dataset for the text-only and cascaded setups.
-We exclude rare or incoherent labels (\S\ref{sec:appendix-topic-labels}), resulting in a label set of 10~topics.
+We exclude rare or incoherent labels (Appendix~\ref{sec:appendix-topic-labels}), resulting in a label set of 10~topics.
 We split the dataset into 1.5k/194/396 train/dev/test sentences.
 The test set only contains sentences that are parallel across all eight dialects.
 For training and development, we only use the Standard German versions.